NCRadtke00/NCRadtke00/README.md

 👋 I’m Nick Radtke, a software engineer from Milwaukee, Wisconsin with a background in healthcare, health insurance, automotive, and warehouse management systems.
 I bring a mix of technical expertise and creative problem-solving to every project I take on.

 I’m passionate about emerging technology, user experience design, and building clean, efficient, and scalable solutions.
-My work spans backend and frontend development, data management, and cloud integrations—always with a focus on writing maintainable code and delivering real business value.
+My work spans backend and frontend development, data management, and cloud integrations, always with a focus on writing maintainable code and delivering real business value.

 Specialties & Strengths:
 ✨ Critical thinking, problem-solving, and public speaking